The Amplituhedron BCFW Triangulation: Boundaries of BCFW Cells

 \end{nn} By Corollary~\ref{cor:signs_of_1by1_2by2} all the variables defined above are positive.
-In this section and the next one it is more convenient to work with this domino variables and not the usual ones.
-We can now complete the description of $S_a$ in terms of domino bases.
+In this section and the next one it is more convenient to work with these domino variables and not the usual ones.